jaytmiller/htc-utils/condor-mini/README.md

 Sent "Restart" command to local master
 ```

-By default ths will start htcondor and place the user at an interactive
+By default this will start htcondor and place the user at an interactive
 bash prompt.

+## Logs and Condor State

+The logs and other condor state are stored in the subdirectory
+condor_state which is bind mounted to the condor-mini docker container
+at runtime.